HKU-CG/HKU-CG.github.io/content/authors/Floyd-M.-Chitalu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# Existing user group: "Principal Investigator", "Postdocs", "Graduate Students",
+# Existing user group: "Principal Investigator", "Research Staff", "Graduate Students",
 #  "Research Assistant", "Undergraduate Students", ""Postdoctoral Alumni", "PhD Alumni",
 #  "Master Alumni", "Undergraduate Alumni", "RA Alumni"
 user_groups:
-- Postdocs
+- Research Staff

 #any user groups to display on the page